doctor-code2003/selected-gbd-research-output-samples/README.md

 The aim of this sample is to demonstrate interpretation of GBD epidemiological outputs, including age-standardized burden indicators, temporal trends, geographic distribution, socio-demographic gradients, age/sex burden patterns, attributable risk factors, and projection outputs.

-Mendelian randomization outputs were intentionally excluded from this portfolio sample.

 ---

 ## Study Overview